-- 4. Articulate the implications of the biblical meta-narrative for international development: How does God call human beings to work with Him in restoring the whole creation, to "develop the nation/region/local area for good"?
-Students integrate this meta-narrative into their study of other fields and into their research and practice in their contexts. - 5.
-Employ sound Biblical study methods and hermeneutical principles to explain what the Bible says about God's purposes in history.
+4. Articulate the implications of the biblical meta-narrative for international development: How does God call human beings to work with Him in restoring the whole creation, to "develop the

+5. Employ sound Biblical study methods and hermeneutical principles to explain what the Bible says about God's purposes in history.
 They are able to study, understand, and apply Scripture as it relates to the challenges and opportunities they are facing.